• Skip to content

 A workforce of engaged employees can have a high correlation to increased productivity and improve the bottom line.

-This suggests that having a plan to develop and sustain good employee relations is an important aspect of the HR management function.
+This suggests that a plan to develop and sustain good employee relations is an important aspect of HR management.

 It is important to have a process in place to deal with employee issues that will inevitably happen.